Che Kenneally: Professional career

 Kenneally made her professional debut on 18 March 2023, where she defeated Rhianna Arnold in a four-round bout by technical knockout (TKO) at the Geelong Arena in Geelong, Victoria.

 Kenneally then faced Kate Langenhorst for the vacant ANBF Australasian Women's light heavyweight title on 24 June 2023.
 After six rounds, she won the bout by majority decision to win the title.

 Kenneally faced Sequita Hemingway for the vacant ANBF Australasian Women's heavyweight title on 14 October 2023.
 She won the bout by split decision to win the title.
 She also defended her title against Hemingway on 23 March 2024.

 In her fifth bout, Kenneally faced Angie Paola Rocha for the vacant WBA female light heavyweight title on 20 July 2024.
 She won the bout by TKO in the third round to win the vacant title in her hometown of the Gold Coast.

 Kenneally signed a contract with Salita Promotions in April 2025.

+She defended her WBA female light heavyweight title for the first time against Danielle Perkins at Little Caesars Arena in Detroit, Michigan, USA, on 22 February 2026.
+Kenneally was knocked to the canvas in the sixth round and, although she got back to her feet, the referee decided she was not fit to continue and called a halt to the bout, awarding Perkins the win by technical knockout.